bitovi/academy/src/angular/3-creating-components/creating-components.md

 npm install place-my-order-assets --save
 ```

-Open the ``angular.json`` file, and make the following changes to include these files in our build process.
+Open the `angular.json` file, and make the following changes to include these files in our build process.
 This will copy the images into our assets directory for when we serve our application.

 > Pay close attention that you're making these changes under the "build" key and not the "test" key, as the code looks very similar.
-The build key should be close to line 17.
+The build key should be close to line 20.

 <details open>
 <summary>section copied - angular.json</summary>
 ✏️ Update __angular.json__:

 @sourceref ./angular.json
-@highlight 25-39,only
+@highlight 29-41,only

 </details>

-__Any time changes are made to the `angular.json` file, we need to restart our server to catch the new changes.__
+**Any time changes are made to the `angular.json` file, we need to restart our server to catch the new changes.**

-✏️ __Restart your server.__
+✏️ **Quit process by running `Ctrl + C`.**

 While we are building the component, it will be nice to see it in the
 application.
 One of the ways components can be rendered is by putting them in markup.
 We'll do this by putting our `<pmo-home></pmo-home>` tag in our base app component markup.
 To see the
 `<pmo-home>` component, do the following.

 ✏️ Run: